Jesse Green (reggae musician)

-Jesse Green (born Locksley Alphonso Green, 5 July 1948) is a Jamaican reggae and disco musician.
+Jesse Green (born Locksley Alphonso Green, 5 July 1948) is a Jamaican ska and disco musician.

 He was born in the parish of St. James, Jamaica.
 As a young boy, Green attended Denham Town Primary School and became fascinated with music by listening to the sound systems, particularly the one belonging to Count Barrett.

 Green was a member of the Pioneers and drummed with Jimmy Cliff in the 1970s, recording singles such as "Locks Lee", before launching a solo career in 1976.
 He scored an international disco hit with a remix of his "Nice and Slow", and also scored several other minor hits in the US and the UK.